sustrik/libdill/man/chrecv.md

 Retrieves a message from the channel.
 First parameter is the channel handle.
 Second points to the buffer to receive the message.
 Third is the size of the buffer.

-The size of the buffer must match the size of elements stored in the channel, as supplied to `channel` function.
+The size of the buffer must match the size of elements stored in the channel, as supplied to `chmake` function.

 If there's no sender available the function waits until one arrives or until deadline expires.